 Becoming a new mom is life-changing, we all know that.
 It’s supposed to be magical, where you instantly fall in love with a tiny human and don’t remember what life was like before your whole heart was walking around outside your body.

 Or at least, that is what I wanted to experience.

 But the thing is, giving birth and suddenly having this huge responsibility, all while your hormones are raging, is a lot for any new parent to handle.

-Whatever you are feel as a new parent, positive, negative or both, is completely normal.
+Whatever you feel as a new parent, positive, negative or both, is completely normal.
 If you aren’t madly in love with your newborn babies or hate breastfeeding, don’t shame yourself for feeling that.
-Nor should you feel guilty that you loved everything about pregnancy, birth, breastfeeding and feel that immense love everyone has told you about.
+Nor should you feel guilty that you loved everything about pregnancy, birth, breastfeeding or feel that immense love everyone has told you about.